-note 1 Save the workbook.
-You can also use the <ctrl>+</ctrl> keyboard shortcut to save your work.
+You can also use the <Ctrl>+ keyboard shortcut to save your work.

+1 Save the workbook.

 When you are editing a workbook the changes you make are only held in the computer's memory.
 If there is a power cut or your computer crashes, you will lose any work that has been done since the last save.
 For this reason, you should get into the habit of regularly saving your work.

 Click the Save button on the Quick Access Toolbar at the top left of the screen.